 There are certain eligibility criteria for MS in Germany, that one must meet to take admission in his / her chosen program.
 Indian students account for around 13% of the total international students in Germany.

-The MS program in Germany is a one to a two-year course.
+The MS program in Germany is a one to two-year course.
 Several German universities are state-funded, which means tuition is free.
 Some universities may ask for an application fee at the beginning which ranges from EUR.35 – 75 depending on the individual university.